About California University

-Roadman Park is the site of an upper-campus student housing complex, Vulcan Village, that can accommodate more than 760 students.
+Roadman Park is the site of an upper-campus university housing complex, Vulcan Village, that can accommodate more than 760 students.
 Vulcan Village residents live in attractive, furnished garden-style apartments, most with individual baths, living room, dining area, completely furnished kitchen including dishwasher and microwave, and full-size washer and dryer.